 Other story ideas might revolve around new or under-the-radar attractions or businesses to check out in the destination (for example, “10 Destination To-Dos that Even Locals Don’t Know About”), as drive-market visitors may have visited your destination before and been to all the obvious touristy to-dos.
 Think of this as a way to show them why they should come back – and why now is the time.

 Pillar 3: Address Their Concerns about Social Distancing

-Guests – whether drive market or your eventual destination travelers – will be sensitive to what kind of precautions your property is taking regarding cleanliness and social distancing.
+Guests – whether drive market or your eventual destination travelers – will be sensitive to what kind of precautions your hotel or destination businesses are taking regarding cleanliness and social distancing.
 So, it’s key to work in content that addresses that.

-A straightforward post about all the steps your hotel is taking and what you’re doing on-site is certainly fine (ideally, one of your website subpages should be dedicated to detailing this info).
+A straightforward post about all the steps you are taking and what you’re doing on-site is certainly fine (ideally, one of your website subpages should be dedicated to detailing this info).

 Or, if you’re a particularly remote retreat already like Opal Collection’s own Lake Placid Lodge – buried in the woods overlooking its namesake lake in Upstate New York, where seclusion and distance is the number-one allure of staying here – be sure to play that up.